 Learn more about Project Management with Microsoft Teams.

-In Crisis Management it’s extremely important to raise productivity and not to waste time on manual repetitive tasks.
+In Crisis Management it’s extremely important to act fast and not to loose time on manual repetitive tasks.
 In Microsoft Teams you can quickly build a team to handle any crisis in your organization.
 Create channels for fast and clear communication:

 In addition, you can add a Planner to define and prioritize tasks.
 The written plan should include tasks and deadlines according to your crisis management strategy.